 Understanding the Power of Stories in Our Lives

-Join author and educator Carol S. Pearson, Ph.D., to learn about how myths and universal patterns apply to contemporary life.
-Pearson has developed tools and methods to help people recognize invisible patterns that can inspire and influence your actions and others.
-Learn how you can better understand your story and chart a path through difficult decisions.
+Join nationally recognized author, educator, and former neighbor Carol S. Pearson, Ph.D., to learn about how the power of myths and ancient stories apply to our lives today, and how they can inspire and influence us.
+Dr. Pearson has developed tools to help us recognize these stories.
+Discover how your story, once recognized, can help you better understand your life and chart a path through difficult decisions.

 The Great Caterpillar Factory & Backyard Birds

 Saturday, May 22, 2021 — 2–3:30 p.m. — Click Here to Watch This Presentation

 It’s May and the great caterpillar factories of eastern North America are in full production.
 You’ll hear their engines humming as they munch away in woodlots or mature trees.
 For songbirds, this is a sign the bounty that fuels the mating, nest-building and parenting is going on right now in our backyards.
 Join science writer and College Park resident Rick Borchelt for a look at some of the common birds that depend on these caterpillar factories in suburban landscapes.

 Saturday, June 26, 2021 — 2–3:30 p.m. — Click Here to Watch This Presentation